brimdata/zbpf/README.md

 Zed it a bit different and lets you put super-structured data all in one location.
 It's kind of like rich database tables without having to define tables and schemas ahead of time.
-That sounds like NoSQL stores like Mongo or CouchDB but Zed is quite different because it is super-structured instead of semi-structured.
-Super-structured data has a well-defined type for every value whereas semi-structured data has implied types and the "shape" of a semi-structured data value can only be determined by traversing that value.
+While this may sound to you like a NoSQL store, e.g., Mongo or CouchDB, it's quite different because Zed data is super-structured instead of semi-structured: super-structured data has a well-defined type for every value whereas semi-structured data has implied types and the "shape" of a semi-structured data value can only be determined by traversing that value.

-The power of super-structured data types and Zed is that type are first class.
+The power of super-structured data types and Zed is that types are first class.
 This means you can put a type anywhere a value can go, and in particular, the Zed query language includes a `typeof()` operator that returns the type of a value as a value.
 So you can say things like